Danielkaas94/Dawa_Api_AppWinPhone/README.md

 #### Navigation

 How I go from MainPage to ZipPage is very simple.
-I use Frame.Navigate(typeof(PageName) objectIWantToSend);
+I use Frame.Navigate(typeof(PageName), objectIWantToSend);

 Here is an example at line 56 from "MainPage.xaml.cs":